ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-1-2.md

-Introduction: Importance of Mindful Thinking in Personal and Professional Life
+Importance of Mindful Thinking in Personal and Professional Life
 ==============================================================================

 In today's fast-paced world, it can be easy to get caught up in the hustle and bustle of our daily lives.
 We often find ourselves multitasking, juggling multiple responsibilities, and constantly connected to technology.
 As a result, we may feel overwhelmed, stressed, and disconnected from ourselves and those around us.